cdl-biosimilars/mofi/docs/workflow.rst

 (3) Provide a glycan library for the structure search (optional)
 ================================================================

 Load a glycan library from a CSV or Excel file via |bt_load| *Load glycans* and the subsequent :ref:`import dialog <import-dialog>`.
-MoFi accepts Excel files with two different kinds of contents:

-* A *plain* Excel file (and also a CSV file) must contain at least two columns labeled "Name" and "Composition".
-The remaining columns are optional; if missing, MoFi assumes the following default values: "Checked" (True), "Sites" (empty), and "Abundance" (0.0).
+A glycan library must contain at least one column labeled "Name".
+The remaining columns are optional; if missing, MoFi assumes the following default values: "Checked" (True), "Composition" (derive from name; see below), "Sites" (derive from name), and "Abundance" (0.0).

-* An Excel file as exported from *Thermo Fisher BioPharma Finder* must contain a column labeled "Modification", from which MoFi calculates the name, the composition and the site of each glycan.
-Columns "Checked" and "Abundance" are optional (as above).
+While MoFi supports arbitrary glycan names, it is able to extract information on the monosaccharide composition from abbreviations conforming to the Zhang nomenclature (see Zhang, Z. Large-scale identification and quantification of covalent modifications in therapeutic proteins. *Anal.
+Chem.* **81**\ (20), 8354–8364 (2009)).
+For example, the abbreviation "A2G0F" is converted to the composition "3 Hex, 4 HexNAc, 1 Fuc".
+Moreover, the program recognizes modifications like "N300+A2G0F", which appear in peptide mapping results from *Thermo Fisher BioPharma Finder*.
+From such an abbrevation, MoFi additionally extracts the glycosylation site (here, "N300").

-Alternatively, click |bt_load_default| *Load default glycans → Default mAb glycans* to load a default glycan library.
+Alternatively, click |bt_tools| *Default glycans and tools → Default mAb glycans* to load a default glycan library.

 Save the current list of glycans to a CSV file via |bt_save| *Save glycans*.